Topics on topology and superstring theory: D-brane charges and K-theory - Part I

 Let us consider the two expressions found for the rational charge density:

-$Q^{(2)}_{WY_{p}}$ is exactly the charge density of a D$9$-brane (whose world-volume coincides with $S$), whose gauge bundle is the K-theory class $i_{!}E$.
-Hence, expressing the charge in the form $Q^{(2)}_{WY_{p}}$ for each brane in our background is equivalent to thinking that there exists only one couple brane-antibrane of dimension $9$ encoding all the dynamics.
-Hence we formulate the conjecture (v. \cite{Sen} and \cite{Witten}): \begin{quote} \textbf{Sen conjecture:} \emph{every configuration of branes and anti-branes with any gauge bundle is dynamically equivalent to a configuration with only a stack of coincident pairs brane-antibrane of dimension $9$ with an appropriate K-theory class on it.} \end{quote} To see that the dynamics is actually equivalent, we use the splitting principle stated above: since $Q^{(1)}_{WY_{p}} = Q^{(2)}_{WY_{p}}$, the brane $Y_{p}$ with the charge $Q^{(1)}_{WY_{p}}$ and the D$9$-brane with charge $Q^{(2)}_{WY_{p}}$ split into the same set of subbranes (with trivial gauge bundle).
-We remark that to state Sen conjecture is necessary that the $H$-flux vanishes.
-Indeed, space-time is spin$^{c}$ (space-time spinors exist), hence Freed-Witten anomaly cancellation for D$9$-branes requires that $H = 0$.
-Actually, an appropriate stack of D$9$-branes can be consistent for $H$ a torsion class, but we do not consider this case in the present paper.
+$Q^{(2)}_{WY_{p}}$ is exactly the charge density of a stack of D$9$-branes and anti-branes (whose world-volume coincides with $S$), whose gauge bundle is the K-theory class $i_{!}E$.
+Hence, expressing the charge in the form $Q^{(2)}_{WY_{p}}$ for each D-brane in our background is equivalent to think that there exists only one stack of couples brane-antibrane of dimension $9$ encoding all the dynamics.
+Hence we formulate the conjecture \cite{Sen,Witten}: \begin{quote} \textbf{Sen conjecture:} \emph{every configuration of branes and anti-branes with any gauge bundle is dynamically equivalent to a configuration with only a stack of coincident pairs brane-antibrane of dimension $9$ with an appropriate K-theory class on it.} \end{quote} In order to see that the dynamics is actually equivalent, we use the splitting principle stated above: since $Q^{(1)}_{WY_{p}} = Q^{(2)}_{WY_{p}}$, the brane $WY_{p}$ with the charge $Q^{(1)}_{WY_{p}}$ and the D$9$-brane with charge $Q^{(2)}_{WY_{p}}$ split into the same set of subbranes (with trivial gauge bundle).
+We remark that in order to state the Sen conjecture is necessary that the $H$-flux vanishes.
+Indeed, the space-time is spin$^{c}$ (it is spin since space-time spinors exist, therefore also spin$^{c}$), hence Freed-Witten anomaly cancellation for D$9$-branes requires that $H = 0$.
+Actually, an appropriate stack of D$9$-branes can be consistent for $H$ a torsion class \cite{Kapustin}, but we do not consider this case here.

-\paragraph{}To formulate both the splitting principle and the Sen conjecture, we only considered the action, hence only \emph{rational} classes given by Chern characters and $\hat{A}$-genus.
-Thus, we can classify the charge density in the two following ways: \begin{itemize} \item as a rational cohomology class $i_{\#} (\ch(E) \wedge G(WY_{p})) \in H^{\ev}(S, \mathbb{Q})$; \item as a rational K-theory class $i_{!}E \in K_{\mathbb{Q}}(S) := K(S) \otimes_{\mathbb{Z}} \mathbb{Q}$. \end{itemize} These two classification schemes are completely equivalent due to the fact that the Chern character:
+\paragraph{}In order to formulate both the splitting principle and the Sen conjecture, we have only considered the action, hence only \emph{rational} classes given by Chern characters and $\hat{A}$-genus.
+Thus, we can classify the charge density in the two following ways: \begin{itemize} \item as a rational cohomology class $i_{\#} (\ch(E) \wedge G(WY_{p})) \in H^{\ev}(S, \mathbb{Q})$; \item as a rational K-theory class $i_{!}E \in K_{\mathbb{Q}}(S) := K(S) \otimes_{\mathbb{Z}} \mathbb{Q}$. \end{itemize} These two classification schemes are completely equivalent due to the fact that the map: